 Leo: This is the week when pull this party together and show the American people we can lead with integrity and maturity.
 Okay, the speaking order.
 Rock, Paper, Scissors on three.

-One episode of Will and Grace has Jack develop an addiction to coffee while dating someone from a coffeehouse, and then ends up trying to squeeze coffee out of the used filters from a coffee-maker after said boyfriend quits.
+One episode has Jack develop an addiction to coffee while dating someone from a coffeehouse, and then ends up trying to squeeze coffee out of the used filters from a coffee-maker after said boyfriend quits.
 Karen then proceeds to lecture him about dealing with the problem... while washing down a pill with a martini.

 Karen: Ok, ok, it's over.
 Now, listen to me. (gets out a pill) The first thing you have to do is admit that you have a problem. (swirls the pill in her martini) Because if you can't even recognize the signs... (drops the wet pill into her mouth) Then you are really in sorry shape. (washes down the pill)Oh, mmm! (to the martini glass) Why are you so good to me?